asboy2035/Redirect/README.md

 # Pretty Redirect
+A redirect page.

-Forked from loyahdev's Fullscreen-Web-Test, this is an updated versions with an improved design.
+Forked from loyahdev's Fullscreen-Web-Test, this is an updated version with an improved design.
 ### Changes:
 - Loading animation (Thanks loading.io)
 - Dynamic dark/light mode design